 The MySQL developers provide a

 .deb package that handles configuring and installing the official MySQL software repositories.
-Once the repositories are set up, we’ll be able to use Debian’s standard
+Once the repositories are set up, you’ll be able to use Debian’s standard

 apt command to install the software.